 According to Charlie Day, during a recent interview on Conan O'Brien, Danny DeVito has stated that he's up for pretty much ANY storyline the show might throw at him save for one topic: prison rape.
 Apparently, DeVito informed series creator Rob McEllehny that was the only type of shock plotline that he refuses to have anything to do with.note Offhand jokes about prison rape are apparently fair game, though.
 In season six's "Mac's Mom Burns Her House Down", there's a joke about Frank thinking that prison rape happens at nursing homes.

-The writers of the show, Game of Thrones were such big fans of the show that they decided to write an episode for It's Always Sunny called "Flowers For Charlie" (the 100th episode where Charlie is put under a medical treatment that makes him smarter).
+The writers of Game of Thrones were such big fans of the show that they ended up writing "Flowers For Charlie".

 Rob McElhenny also landed a small role on LOST after meeting co-creator Damon Lindelof, who is a big fan of the show.